Tasty pork meatballs flavoured with lemon and thyme and served with roasted vegetables and Freekeh makes an easy and healthy midweek meal.

 - salt and freshly ground black pepper

-Place the onion, peppers, courgette and garlic on a baking sheet and sprinkle with the vinegar and 1 tbsp of the olive oil add a few thyme sprigs and roast for 15 minutes.
+- Place the onion, peppers, courgette and garlic on a baking sheet and sprinkle with the vinegar and 1 tablespoon of the olive oil add a few thyme sprigs and roast for 15 minutes.

-Meanwhile, heat 1 tbsp of the oil in a frying pan and fry the meatballs on all sides until golden.
+- Meanwhile, heat 1 tablespoon of the oil in a frying pan and fry the meatballs on all sides until golden.

-Take the roasted vegetables out of the oven and add the tomatoes.
-Drain the Freekeh and add to the tin, stir to mix and sprinkle with 4 tbsp water.
+- Take the roasted vegetables out of the oven and add the tomatoes.
+Drain the Freekeh and add to the tin, stir to mix and sprinkle with 4 tablespoon water.